martinchernyavskiy/Notes/CS/Hardware/ECE 252/Simple Programs with LC-3 Operate Instructions.md

 	.
 END ; indicates the end of the code
 ```
 - *Assembler directives (.ORIG and .END* are not instructions, they are only used by the assembler
+- .obj file contains location address specified by .ORIG directive on the first line
+- The rest assembly instructions are converted in the appropriate